-Table 8-6 presents the FY 2022 NSF funds for the Director's Office budget and the carry forward.
-Staff included in the Director's Office budget are the Director, the NSO Director's Office Executive Administrator, the NSO Business Manager, a combination of several fractional FTEs from various administrative positions and IT personnel, including the lead IT manager, and the entire NSO EPO group.
+The NSF base funding allocation for the Director's Office in FY 2023 is \$2.46M (Table 8-3), and the program carryforward in FY 2023 (Table 8-4) totals \$816K.
+Table 8-5 presents the FY 2023 NSF spending plan for the Director's Office.
+Staff included in the Director's Office budget are the Director, the NSO Director's Office Executive Administrator, the NSO Business Manager and a Budget Specialist, a combination of several fractional FTEs from various administrative positions and IT personnel, including the lead IT manager, and the entire NSO EPO group.
 Non-payroll expenses account for AURA's oversight committee and obligations, supplies and materials, and other miscellaneous costs incurred by the Director.
 The Director's Office supports two NSO Diversity Advocates with base funding.
-A significant fraction of the non-payroll budget (typically \$300K) pays for about a third of the lease of the 3rd floor at the CU Boulder HQ, including all common areas.
+A significant fraction of the non-payroll budget (typically \$350K) pays for about a third of the lease of the 3rd floor at the CU Boulder HQ, including all common areas.